-Following the lockdown in Rome, Ristorante Alfredo all Scrofa reopened its doors on 12 June with a new menu and even more outdoor space with the launch of Piazzetta Alfredo.
+Following the first lockdown in Rome, Ristorante Alfredo all Scrofa reopened its doors in summer 2020 with a new menu and even more outdoor space thanks to the launch of Piazzetta Alfredo.
 Have you booked your table yet?

 Read on for the full story behind the real Fettuccine Alfredo in Rome!